 The second is IT (and non-IT) Systems, where personal data is stored.
-Organization needs to be aware of which kinds of security measures were undertaken.
+The organization needs to be aware of what type of security measures are taken.
 If it is a Cloud system, the location of the data center can affect the risk score.

-The third source of risk is, of course, Data Privacy Impact Assessment (DPIA) which needs to be conducted when there is a systematic and extensive evaluation of the personal aspects of an individual, including profiling; or processing of sensitive data on a large scale; or systematic monitoring of public areas on a large scale.
-Out of DIPA, many risks can rise and we need to be able to properly manage them.
+The third source of risk is, of course, Data Protection Impact Assessment (DPIA) which needs to be conducted when there is a systematic and extensive evaluation of the personal aspects of an individual, including profiling; or processing of sensitive data on a large scale; or systematic monitoring of public areas on a large scale.
+Many risks can arise when conducting DPIA, and you need to be able to manage them properly.

-The Risk Management module empowers your DPO with a high-level overview of risks associated with each processing activity, and to allow for a more detailed insight into residual risks behind a particular processing activity by means of linking it to a relevant data protection impact assessment.
+The Risk Management module empowers your DPO with a high-level overview of risks associated with each processing activity and allows more detailed insight into residual risks behind a particular processing activity by means of linking it to a relevant data protection impact assessment.